joschu/modular_rl/README.md

 TRPO and PPO are implemented with neural-network value functions and use GAE [2].

-It is written in a modular way to allow for sharing code between TRPO and PPO variants, and to write the same code for different kinds of action spaces.
+This library is written in a modular way to allow for sharing code between TRPO and PPO variants, and to write the same code for different kinds of action spaces.

 Dependencies: